 Refer to the official Java documentation for more preferences that can be set.

+From the home screen, look in the options to the left for.
 You can set your preferred interface language here.
 This language setting will persist until you change it again in the future.
 Languages are translated as a community effort; some languages are partially complete and default back to English where unfinished.
 Currently OpenRefine supports the following languages for 75% or more of the interface:

 - English (UK)